 We have a 401(k) plan whereby eligible employees who have completed one hour of service per month in three consecutive months of employment may enroll.
-Employees can elect to contribute up to 100% of their eligible convenient to the 401(k) plan subject to Internal Revenue Service's limitations.
-As currently established, we are not required to make and have not made any contributions to the 401(k) plan during the years ended December 31, 2018 and 2017.
+Employees can elect to contribute up to 100% of their eligible compensation to the 401(k) plan subject to Internal Revenue Service's limitations.
+As currently established, we are not required to make and have not made any contributions to the 401(k) plan during the years ended December 31, 2019 and 2018.